Cassie Ventura: 2008–2013: Acting debut and RockaByeBaby

-In 2008, Ventura made her acting debut as Sophie Donovan in the dance film Step Up 2: The Streets, she also sang the lead single "Is It You" to the Step Up soundtrack.
-The song was released on November 13, 2007, and peaked at eighty-five on the Canadian Hot 100 and fifty-two in the UK's The Official Charts Company.
+In 2008, Ventura made her acting debut as Sophie Donovan in the dance film Step Up 2: The Streets.
+She also sang the lead single "Is It You" on the Step Up soundtrack.
+The song was released on November 13, 2007, and peaked at number 85 on the Canadian Hot 100 and 52 in the UK's The Official Charts Company.
 In July 2009, Ventura announced that her second studio album's title would be Electro Love.
-Ventura described her new album as "sensual" and said it will demonstrate more "independence" with a "difference in vocals, a little bit more personality".
-Three singles have been released from the album; "Official Girl" featuring Lil Wayne in August 2008, "Must Be Love" featuring Sean Combs in April 2009, and "Let's Get Crazy" featuring Akon in August 2009.
-All three singles failed to chart in the United States.
+Ventura described the album as "sensual" and said it would demonstrate more "independence" with a "difference in vocals, a little bit more personality".
+Three singles have been released from the album; "Official Girl" featuring Lil Wayne in August 2008, "Must Be Love" featuring Combs in April 2009, and "Let's Get Crazy" featuring Akon in August 2009.
+None of them charted in the United States.

 After several delays, it was announced in December 2009 that Ventura had signed a new record deal with Interscope Records.
-She is featured in a spread in the August/September issue of Bust in which she said a new single will be released in the fall.
-At the time of an October 2010 interview with HitQuarters, A&R Daniel 'Skid' Mitchell said that Ventura had already recorded around fifty songs for the album.
-Mitchell said that she was taking her time over the album because she is keen for "it to be something that people are going to respect".
+She was featured in a spread in the August/September issue of Bust, in which she said a new single would be released in the fall.
+At the time of an October 2010 interview with HitQuarters, Mitchell said that Ventura had already recorded around 50 songs for the album and that she was taking her time because she wanted "it to be something that people are going to respect".
 She appeared in rapper Wiz Khalifa's "Roll Up" music video as his love interest.